eduardoksmello/eduardoksmello/README.md

 ## Hi there 👋
 ### My names is Eduardo.
-I'm a junior Data Scientist pashionated about statistical modelling, ML, and data visualization.
+I'm a Data Scientist pashionated about statistical modelling, ML, and data visualization.

 🌱 I’m currently learning SQL.